Quick Stats

 Overview

-The Ronald W. Naito MD Foundation was created in 2019 by Dr. Ron Naito, a Portland-based internist and geriatrician who practiced medicine for 40 years.
+The Ronald W. Naito MD Foundation was created in 2019 by Dr. Ron Naito, a Portland-based internist and geriatrician who practised medicine for 40 years.
 After being diagnosed with terminal pancreatic cancer in 2018, Dr. Naito committed his entire estate to establishing this foundation, which he oversaw through its first grant cycle in 2019 before his death in December of that year.
-The foundation continues his legacy of compassionate healing by supporting nonprofit organizations that strengthen, protect, and transform communities and the planet.
-With grants distributed in 2023 totaling $2.8 million across 133 awards, the foundation supports local, national, and international initiatives addressing climate change, health equity, sustainable communities, and Oregon-based arts and culture.
-The foundation emphasizes trust-based, unrestricted grantmaking with minimal reporting requirements, reflecting Dr. Naito's philosophy that "we are all interconnected: no one is not my brother or sister."
+The foundation continues his legacy of compassionate healing by supporting nonprofit organisations that strengthen, protect, and transform communities and the planet.
+With grants distributed in 2023 totalling $2.8 million across 133 awards, the foundation supports local, national, and international initiatives addressing climate change, health equity, sustainable communities, and Oregon-based arts and culture.
+The foundation emphasises trust-based, unrestricted grantmaking with minimal reporting requirements, reflecting Dr. Naito's philosophy that "we are all interconnected: no one is not my brother or sister."

 Funding Priorities

-Grant Programs
+Grant Programmes

 Unrestricted General Operating Grants: $10,000 - $40,000 (typical range)